Fail loudly: a plea to stop hiding bugs

 As systems grow, correctness drops exponentially

-Hiding potential logical errors offers a tempting short-term productivity boost; It feels easier than fixing logical bugs.
-The software kinda works instead of crashing.
+Hiding potential logical errors offers a tempting short-term productivity boost; it feels easier than fixing them.
+Instead of crashing, the software kind-of works.

 But unreliability compounds.
 Consider a simplified model of a system with n independent components.
 If each has a probability P of being correct, the chance of entire system being correct is Pⁿ.
-While real-world components aren’t truly independent, this illustrates how small imperfections can cascade into massive system-wide failures.
+While the probability of failure of subcomponents of real systems is rarely truly independent, this illustrates how small imperfections can cascade into massive system-wide failures.

 A system with 50 sub-components, each with a 99.5% correctness probability, has an overall correctness probability of roughly 78% (0.995⁵⁰).